Brand-Name Drugs

 Should you have large medical expenses you could easily meet your total deductible and then your prescriptions would not be subjected to a separate deductible.
 You would still have cost sharing for prescriptions like a copay.

-• In 2022, approximately 81% of Bronze, Silver and Gold plans offered a combined deductible while 19% offered at separate drug deductible.
+• In 2023, most Bronze and Silver plans offered a combined deductible while 10% offered at separate drug deductible.

 Plans may require the prescription deductible be paid first before any drug is covered.
 But the majority of plans specify that that some drugs like generics are not subject to the deductible.